schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Accessibility

-A roomful statistician calculates a entangled stoppage at a dormitory.
+A roomful statistician calculates an entangled stoppage at a dormitory.

 ## Drafting